volodya-lombrozo/newsman/docs/do-you-trust-me.md

 - In PR Update All Project Dependencies, there is a risk related to strange decompiled object values with -- default values that may need attention in the future [#199].
 ```

+Success!
-Exiting!
-And one side effect which I noticed, I become more disciplined and discriptive myself in my PRs.
+One side effect I've noticed is that I have become more disciplined and descriptive in my pull requests.
-The more human-readable the descriptions, the easier AI analyses results.
+The more human-readable messages I leave, the easier it is for AI to analyze results.
-It might look obvious, I know.
-But now I have much better styled, grammatically correct and descriptive messages.
+While this might seem obvious, I've now developed much better-styled, grammatically correct, and descriptive messages that are more understandable.
+It's like explaining to someone who will read the message out of context and this 'someone' should be able to grasp the idea of the message without additional information.
-Which is good not only for AI processing, but for the team in general and for the project history.
+This improvement benefits not only AI processing but also the team and the project's history.

 However, I should admit that I go beyond of it, and now I put additional markers, like "Risk 1: ...", "Risk 2: ..." in the text.
 Like I did it [here](https://github.com/objectionary/opeo-maven-plugin/pull/259)
 By doing this AI almost doesn't do any mistakes, but I wonder if I need AI in this case at all.
 As you can see, it's what I initially didn't want to do at all - structure my text and add meta information.

+Finally, we still have same issues with formatting as we had in all the previous parts.

 ## Let's improve it?